cmarvann/Professional-README-Generator/README.md

 Before you test, make sure you have a .gitignore file in the root of your repository to prevent tracking

-After yu have installed  all the reuired dependencies for yout application using the command line.
+After you have installed  all the reuired dependencies for your application using the command line.
 In this project, I am using Node.js and inquirer 8.2.4 To test, Run "node + filename".
 Here I am using "node index.js" and hit enter This should prompt you to answer a few questions, if you get an error, read the error, fix and start again

 To run tests, run the following command:

-node index.js

 ```
 node index.js